 You will never go wrong by being able to provide your grid reference which can be found on a map or on apps such as ViewRanger, Gaia, and OS Locate.
 Having said that if you don’t have much signal you may be waiting a rather long time for help, which is where SPOT comes into its own without the need for mobile reception.

 There is currently $50 off at the time of writing.

-Cooking and eating.
+Cooking and eating when wild camping.
 In the wilderness, a major priority is sourcing clean water.
 Still water (the stuff in lakes, ponds and springs) may look all-too tempting when you’re thirsty, but be careful – these places can be breeding grounds for dangerous bacteria that can make you very very ill.
 Instead, choose running water like that in streams and rivers, which is likely to be fresher.

 Collect your water from upstream, and check roundabout for carcasses or other waste.
 Always treat your water, no matter where you get it, by boiling and leaving at a rolling boil for 3 minutes or adding purification tablets.
 Do note that sterilised water should also be filtered where necessary to get any nasties out.

 If you’re just wild camping for the night, it’s best to eat before you go.
 Not only does this mean you’ll have more energy for the hike, but you’ll have less cooking equipment to drag up the hill with you and less waste to bring back down.